in

 #10 A Study in Scarlet (1933)

-A Study In Scarlet (1933)
+A Study in Scarlet (1933)

 It is a mystery film based on Arthur Conan Doyle's novel of the same name, introducing the legendary detective Sherlock Holmes.
 In this adaptation, Anna May Wong plays Mrs. Pyke, a member of a secret society entangled in a series of murders that Holmes investigates.
 While her screen time is relatively limited, Wong's character plays a crucial role in the unraveling of the complex plot.